Winnd11/Food-Plus/README.md

 ---
 ## Overview
-A mod that adds various different foods to the game, including foods from several famous cartoons and series.
-It is currently in the alpha version, containing only 7 different foods.
-My plan is for it to have more than 100 different foods.
+A mod that adds different types of food including fruits, sweets, savory snacks and more!